 - In collaboration with the Institute of Public Health in Ireland and other key local stakeholders, Queen's hosts one of five UKCRC Public Health Research Centres of Excellence to encourage multidisciplinary working and increase capacity to address complex population-level health issues.

 - One of our strengths is the small class size (typically around 30 students per year) which enables very close liaison between staff and students.
-You will be based in the Centre of Excellence for Public Health, Northern Ireland, which is one of five UKCRC Public Health Research Centres of Excellence in the UK, and you will be taught and mentored by world-class researchers.
+You will be based in the Centre of Excellence for Public Health, Northern Ireland, which is one of five UKCRC Public Health Research Centres of Excellence in the UK, and you will be taught and mentored by world-class researchers and public health professionals.

 - You will be exposed to a wide range of public health leaders and practitioners who are working in the field of Public Health, making real changes to benefit the health of populations.

 Students may enrol on a full time basis (1 year).
 Students undertake 3 modules in Semester 1 (60 CATS) and 3 modules in Semester 2 (60 CATS).

 The MPH is awarded to students who have successfully completed all 6 taught modules (120 CATS) and a dissertation (60 CATS).

 Exit qualifications are available : students may exit with a Postgraduate Diploma by successfully completing 120 CATS points from taught modules or a Postgraduate Certificate by successfully completing 60 CATS points from taught modules.